Short Term Health Insurance

 Major medical insurance isn't always an option for some.

-If you've missed the deadline for open enrollment, for example, or you just can't afford the premiums and deductibles that come with a traditional health insurance policy, then short term coverage might be a good alternative for you.
+If you missed Open Enrollment, are turning your side hustle into a full-time job or just waiting for other medical coverage to start, then short term coverage might be a good alternative for you.
 As the name implies, short term health insurance – abbreviated to STHPs for short-term health plans – is temporary medical coverage.
-These plans are for people in transition, whether you've changed jobs and need something to fill the gap between employer-sponsored coverage, you've just graduated college or been dropped from your parents' plan, or you've retired early but don't qualify for Medicare yet.
+These plans are designed for transitions, whether you've changed jobs and need something to fill the gap between employer-sponsored coverage, you've just graduated college or been dropped from your parents' plan, or you've retired early but don't qualify for Medicare yet.